aimsgroup-Leeds/Col3D-MTL/README.md

 `
 # Citation

-If our code is useful for your research, please cite our paper
+If you find our work useful for your research, please cite our paper